microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

   b) There is another pipeline added :[web_classification_pf_in_aml_pipeline_workflow.yml](../.azure-pipelines/web_classification_pf_in_aml_pipeline_workflow.yml)
   - It is used to run the promptflow in AML Pipeline as a parallel component.

-  - You can use this to run other flows as well, all you need to do is change the use_case_base_path to other use cases, like math_coding, named_entity_recognition.
+  - You can use this to run other use cases as well, all you need to do is change the use_case_base_path to other use cases, like math_coding, named_entity_recognition.

 These following steps should be executed twice - once for PR pipeline and again for CI pipeline.